erenyusufduran/path/11-golang/01-course-by-maximillian/README.md

 **Why not a capacity of four since the original array has a length of four?**

 - Well because that's important to understand about slices.
 You can **always select more towards the end of an array, but not towards the start, so towards the left**.
-Sine the first slice on which we are based starts at the second element and not at the first element, any other slices based on it can't go further to the left.
+Since the first slice on which we are based starts at the second element and not at the first element, any other slices based on it can't go further to the left.
 So we can't go back to that first element which we omit here.
 That's why the **capacity only counts towards the end of the original array**, but omits any elements that might have been filtered out before.

 In the end, it's just important to understand that you can always select more items to the right, but never to the left.